Baby Gear Updated May 21, 2026

 What stands out

-• Folds flat with a carry handle — the grandparents’-house pen
+• Folds flat with a carry handle — owners call it the grandparents’-house pen

-• Sets up in under a minute, no tools
+• Owners report setup in under a minute, no tools

-• Same trusted walk-through-gate DNA as Regalo’s doorway gates
+• Same walk-through-gate DNA as Regalo’s doorway gates

-• Lighter frame: big-dog leaners can shift it — best for small-to-medium dogs
+• The most common complaint is the lighter frame: owners with big dogs say a leaner can shift it — best for small-to-medium dogs

-• Fixed panel count; no growing it later
+• Fixed panel count, per the spec sheet; no growing it later